Regis Philbin, legendary ABC TV host, dies at 88

 Philbin died Friday, just over a month before his 89th birthday.
 He died of natural causes, according to a family statement.

-Philbin is known for his ABC morning talk show, "Live with Regis and Kathie Lee," which later became "Live with Regis and Kelly" once Kelly Ripa took over the co-hosting spot in 2001.
+He is perhaps best known for his ABC morning talk show, "Live with Regis and Kathie Lee," which later became "Live with Regis and Kelly" once Kelly Ripa took over the co-hosting spot in 2001.
 He left in 2011 after the show's 24th season.

 "We were beyond lucky to have him as a mentor in our careers and aspire everyday to fill his shoes on the show," Ripa and current "Live" co-host Ryan Seacrest posted to Instagram Saturday.